Olympics-Putin arrives in Beijing for Winter Olympics with gas supply deal for China | Headlines

 Olympics-Putin arrives in Beijing for Winter Olympics with gas supply deal for China

-Russian President Vladimir Putin touched down in Beijing for the 2022 Winter Olympics on Friday, bringing with him a deal to increase natural gas supply to China amid rising tensions with the West.
-Putin told Chinese President Xi Jinping in Beijing that Russia had prepared a new deal to supply China with an additional 10 billion cubic meters of natural gas, according to a broadcast of their talks aired in Moscow.
+Russian President Vladimir Putin arrived in Beijing on Friday for the 2022 Winter Olympics https://www.reuters.com/lifestyle/sports/olympics and a meeting with Chinese President Xi Jinping, bringing with him a deal to increase natural gas supplies to China amid rising tension with the West.
+Putin told Xi that Russia had prepared a new deal to supply China with an additional 10 billion cubic metres of natural gas, according to a broadcast of their talks aired in Moscow.

 - Country: